linked-db/linked-ql/README.md

 <tr><td>
 <details name="features"><summary>Powerful new syntax sugars</summary>

 Model structures and traverse relationships like they were plain JSON objects—all right within the language!
-Meet Linked QL's set of syntax extensions to SQL that do the hard work, cut your query in half, and even save you multiple round trips!
-(Think everywhere that an ORM fails!)
+Meet Linked QL's set of syntax extensions to SQL that <ins>do the hard work</ins>, <ins>cut your query in half</ins>, and even <ins>save you multiple round trips</ins>!

 ##### └ *Example 1:*